syncfusion-content/javascript-docs/js/Grid/Editing.md

 ## Cell Edit Template

-To create a custom editor to edit column values by using [`editTemplate`](http://help.syncfusion.com/js/api/ejgrid#members:columns-edittemplate "editTemplate") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").
+On editing the column values, custom editor can be created by using [`editTemplate`](http://help.syncfusion.com/js/api/ejgrid#members:columns-edittemplate "editTemplate") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns").
 It has three functions, they are

 1. `create` - It is used to create the control at time of initialize.
 2. `read` - It is used to read the input value at time of save.